mwpenny/kijiji-scraper/README.md

 }
 ```

 The image URL given in `image` is the featured image for the ad and will be up to 300x300.
 The image URLs given in `images` are all of the images associated with the ad and each may be up to 1024x1024.
+If `info` contains the key "Date Listed", its corresponding value will be converted to a JavaScript `Date` object.

 ##### Example usage
 ```js